Drakkar-Software/OctoBot/docs/source/pages/Configuration.rst

 Interfaces are all defined in **user/config.json** in the **services** section.

-`Here are the details on how to setup OctoBot's interfaces. <https://github.com/Drakkar-Software/OctoBot/wiki/Interfaces>`_
+More details details on how to setup OctoBot's interfaces in the Interfaces section.

 Trading and Risk parameter
 --------------------------